IntersectMBO/plutus/doc/read-the-docs-site/simple example.rst

 Initial UTXO
 ~~~~~~~~~~~~~~~~~

-How does Alice create this initial UTXO?
-Alice needs to create a transcation with the desired UTXO as an output.
+Alice needs to create the initial UTXO transaction with the desired UTXO as an output.
 The token being auctioned can either be minted by this transaction, or if it already exists in another UTXO on the ledger, the transaction should consume that UTXO as an input.
 We will not go into the details here of how minting tokens works.